SensorAnalyticsAus/Simple_GA_1.1/README.md

 ##### File *sga3.var* contains the SGA parameters.
 These are explained in **Simple Genetic Algorithm Explainer.pdf** [Section 4].
 Results are stored in *genout.dat*.

 ## Acknowledgement
 ##### This C code is based upon D.E.
-Goldberg's PASCAL code in an edition of Genetic Algorithms in Search, Optimisation and Machine Learning.
+Goldberg's PASCAL code in 1989 ed. of Genetic Algorithms in Search, Optimisation and Machine Learning.